texas-egads/EGaDS-Toolkit/System/Characters/README.md

 Public Properties

 - `health`: Gets the current health of the character.
-You can use this property to access the character's health and perform actions like healing or taking damage.
+You can use this property to access the character's health and perform orders like healing or taking damage.
 - `needsHealing`: Gets a boolean value indicating if the character needs healing.
 It returns true if the character is alive and its health is not full.
 - `movementSpeed`: Represents the movement speed of the character.
 - `verticalMovementDampening`: Represents the dampening effect applied to the vertical movement of the character.
 - `target`: Represents the current target of the character.
-It allows you to set a target for the character to move towards or perform actions on.
+It allows you to set a target for the character to move towards or perform orders on.
 - `lookDirection`: Represents the direction the character is looking at.
-- `actionPivot`: Represents the pivot point for performing actions.
+- `orderPivot`: Represents the pivot point for performing orders.

 Public Methods